Judiciary of New Zealand: Judges

 The chief justice is formally appointed by the governor-general on the recommendation of the prime minister.
 The judges of the Māori Land Court are appointed by the governor-general on the recommendation of the minister for Māori Development.
 All other superior court judges are appointed by the governor-general on the advice of the attorney-general, the chief justice, and the solicitor-general collectively.

 Judges and judicial officers are appointed non-politically and under strict rules regarding tenure to help maintain judicial independence from the executive government.
 Judges are appointed according to their qualifications, personal qualities, and relevant experience.
 New Zealand does not have a judicial appointments commission as in many other democracies.
 As for removal from the bench, judges have only rarely been removed from the bench in New Zealand.
 A judge may not be removed from office except by the attorney-general upon an address of the House of Representatives (Parliament) for proved misbehaviour.

-Judges of the Supreme Court, Court of Appeal and High Court are titled "Justice", while those of lower courts are titled "Judge".
+Judges of the Supreme Court, Court of Appeal and High Court are titled "Justice", while those of lower courts and Associate Judges of the High Court are titled "Judge".
 The title "Justice" is abbreviated, however "Judge" is not.
 For example, a judge of the High Court would be referred to as Venning J, whereas a judge of the District Court would be referred to as Judge Neave.
 Judges in New Zealand are addressed as "Your Honour" or "Sir/Madam"; in social settings, they may be addressed simply as "Judge".

-In Commonwealth tradition, New Zealand judges do not use gavels.
+As with other courts in the Commonwealth tradition, New Zealand judges do not use gavels.
 Instead, judges raise their voice (or stand up if necessary) to restore order in the courtroom.

 Languages used in court

 English is the main working language of the judiciary and courts.
-Parties have the right to use any official language of New Zealand (English, Te Reo Māori and New Zealand Sign Language) in any pleading or process in or issuing from a court, and are entitled to a Maori or NZSL interpreter at no cost.
-Any party wishing to use Māori or NZSL must notify the court 10 working days in advance to ensure an interpreter is available, otherwise the court will be adjourned until an interpreter can be made available and the party may be liable for costs of the adjournment and delay.
+Parties have the right to use any official language of New Zealand (English, Te Reo Māori and New Zealand Sign Language) in any pleading or process in or issuing from a court, and are entitled to a Māori or NZSL interpreter at no cost.
+Any party wishing to use Māori or NZSL when participating in a hearing must notify the court 10 working days in advance to ensure an interpreter is available, otherwise the court will be adjourned until an interpreter can be made available and the party may be liable for costs of the adjournment and delay.